shivlendra20/Flutter_bmi_app/README.md

 #BMI app using FLUTTER

-This is an app which calculates BMI of a person
+This is an app which calculates BMI(Body Mass Index) of a person